 Line a 9" square pan with foil and butter it lightly.

 Combine the evaporated milk, sugar, butter and salt in a heavy bottomed saucepan.
 Bring to boiling over medium heat, stirring to combine.
 Cook at a rolling boil for 5 minutes, stirring constantly.
+(If you have a candy thermometer, we are aiming for 234-235ºF or soft ball stage.)

 Add marshmallow cream and chocolate to butter mixture and blend until smooth.
 Stir in pecans, vanilla and bourbon.
 Pour into prepared pan and cool to room temperature.
 You can score the fudge with a sharp knife now if you want.
 Refrigerate until firm.